Hallelujah78/crossword-app/MentalModel.md

             - getWordList()

 ## Design Issues
+- function names are too generic
+    - makes it difficult to understand what the function does
 - parameter and variable names are confusing
     - this is because of the data structures I used when creating the app
     - there is a confusion between Answers and Clues in particular